SEU-VIPGroup/Hawkeye/README.md

 ```

-#### Config Datasets
+#### Configuring Datasets

-When using different datasets, you need to modify the dataset path in the corresponding config file. `meta_dir` is the path to the meta-data file which contains train list and val list. `root_dir` is the path to the image folder in the `data/`.
+When using different datasets, you need to modify the dataset path in the corresponding config file. `meta_dir` is the path to the meta-data file which contains train list and val list. `root_dir` is the path to the image folder in `data/`.
 Here are two examples.

-> Note that the relative path in meta-data list should match the path of `root_dir`.
+> Note that the relative path in the meta-data list should match the path of `root_dir`.

 ```
 dataset: